-In the case the transparency parameters (i.e. the most relevant market in terms of liquidity under Article 4 of MiFIR, the determination of the liquid market under Article 2(1)(17)(b) of MiFIR, the average daily turnover (ADT) for the identification of the large in scale thresholds for pre-trade and post-trade transparency under Articles 4(1)(c), 7(1) and 20(2) of MiFIR and the standard market size - SMS under Article 14(2) and (4) of MiFIR are not available, what are the relevant parameters to be applied until they are published by ESMA or the relevant non-delegating NCA?
+In the case the transparency parameters (i.e. the most relevant market in terms of liquidity under Article 4 of MiFIR, the determination of the liquid market under Article 2(1)(17)(b) of MiFIR, the average daily turnover (ADT) for the identification of the large in scale thresholds for pre-trade and post-trade transparency under Articles 4(1)(c), 7(1) and 20(2) of MiFIR and the standard market size - SMS under Article 14(2) and (4) of MiFIR) are not available, what are the relevant parameters to be applied until they are published by ESMA or the relevant non-delegating NCA?

-In case the transparency calculations are not published by ESMA or the relevant nondelegating NCA the following should be applied until the publication is available:
+When one or more of the parameters related to the transparency calculations are not published by ESMA or the relevant non-delegating NCA the following should be applied until the publication for all parameters is available:

-- the instrument should be deemed not to have a liquid market; - the pre-trade and post-trade LIS thresholds should be those related to the smallest ADT band, i.e. ADT < 50 000 provided in: - o Tables 1 and 4 of Annex II of RTS 1 for shares and depositary receipts; - Tables 2 and 6 of Annex II of RTS 1 for certificates and other similar financial instruments; - the SMS is not applicable since it should be determined only for instruments having a liquid market; - the most relevant market in terms of liquidity under Article 4 of MiFIR cannot be determined.
-Consequently, all the trading venues on which the instrument is admitted to trading can be considered to be the relevant markets in terms of liquidity.
+- the instrument should be deemed not to have a liquid market; - the pre-trade and post-trade LIS thresholds should be those related to the smallest ADT band, i.e. ADT < 50 000 provided in: - Tables 1 and 4 of Annex II of RTS 1 for shares and depositary receipts; - Tables 2 and 6 of Annex II of RTS 1 for certificates and other similar financial instruments; - the standard market size (SMS) is not applicable since it should be determined only for instruments having a liquid market.

+When the most relevant market in terms of liquidity under Article 4 of MiFIR is not published by ESMA or the relevant non-delegating NCA any trading venue on which the instrument is admitted to trading can be considered to be the most relevant market in terms of liquidity.

-The transparency parameters should apply from the day following their publication.
+The transparency parameters should apply from the day following publication.